what to bring

 We experience hot and humid weather with lots of precipitation in the summer/autumn, and then enjoy fantastic warm days and breezy evenings in the winter and spring months.

 Boca's beach and river transform annually, and offer the calmest waters anywhere in Vallarta.
 The Horcones River reaches its maximum width during the rain season, flowing abundantly and forcefully.
 The beach serves as port to watertaxi's heading towards Las Animas, Quimixto, Majahuitas, and Yelapa (beaches only accessible by sea).
-This year, we have a newly built dock.
+Dock available in Boca.

 Boca de Tomatlán is the last stop on the highway connected to the southern coastline.
-If you continue south on the highway, you would drive into Las Juntas y los Veranos, and further ahead, at El Tuito, both rural towns.A visit to El Tuito, approximately 28 kms distance from Boca de Tomatlan, is like traveling back in time.
+If you continue south on the highway, you would drive into Las Juntas y los Veranos, and further ahead, at El Tuito, both rural towns.A visit to El Tuito (founded in the XVI century), approximately 28 kms distance from Boca de Tomatlan, is like traveling back in time.

 The adventure possibilities in the area are endless.
-If you are a water lover, you can engage in activities such as snorkeling, scuba diving, fishing, kayaking and swimming.
-Or perhaps trekking into the hillsides, or going for morning walks up a river system, or even exploring secret waterfalls created by the abundant rainfall during the rainy season.
+If you are a water lover, you can engage in activities such as snorkeling, scuba diving, fishing, kayaking, paddle boarding and swimming.
+Or perhaps trekking into the hillsides, or going for morning walks up a river system, or even exploring secret waterfalls created by the abundant rainfall during the rain season.

 The Boca cove is home to many birds, including the Military Green Macaws, wild parrots, Booby Birds, Brown Pelicans, Magnificent Frigatebird, Terns, Herons, Egrets and more.
 And in it's water, all kind of aquatic life may be observed.
-We've been privileged to enjoy the humpback whales, during their seasonal visits, as well as turtles and dolphins.
-Snorkeling can be done in the bay, just be cautious to remain along the coastline, away from the beach and boat traffic.
-Snorkel and scuba gear can be rented or purchased at the local PADI dive shop.
+We've been privileged to enjoy the humpback whales, during their seasonal visits, as well as turtles and dolphins all year round.

 back